Ali1/cakephp-amazon-aws-sdk/README.md

 ## Configuration

-You must populate the following two lines in your `/app/Plugin/Amazonsdk/Config/amazon.php` file.
+You must add configuration to bootstrap.php.

+		Configure::write('Amazonsdk.credentials', array(
-  		'key' => 'YOUR_KEY',
+			'key' => 'YOUR KEY',
-  		'secret' => 'YOUR_SECRET'
+			'secret' => 'YOUR SECRET',
+			'region' => 'us-east-1'
+		));

 Don't forget to replace the placeholder text with your actual keys!

 ## Usage

 At this point you have access to all of the methods available from the AWS SDK.
-The library currently has support for the following services:
+The following is a small list.
+The full list can be found at (http://docs.aws.amazon.com/aws-sdk-php/latest/namespace-Aws.html).

 * Amazon CloudFront
 * Amazon CloudWatch